Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/03_Software-Management-Plans.md

 **Slide presentation:**

 - This module should cover the following broad content:
-    - Overview of what Software Management Plans are, why they are important, the use of different plans for different types of research software, and
+    - Overview of what SMPs are, why they are important, the use of different plans for different types of research software, and
     - Templates of different SMPs.
-- Reusable slides and suggested activities from the Netherlands eScience Center course are available to adapt or reuse for this module, as long as they are properly attributed and cited according to the CC BY 4.0 license.
+- Reusable slides and suggested activities from the Netherlands eScience Center course are available to adapt or reuse for this module, as long as they are properly attributed and cited according to the CC BY 4.0 licence.

 **Discussion activity:**

 - For the discussion activity, learners can choose from the list of example software projects listed in Resource 3, or choose their own project(s).
 The instructor can briefly present an overview of the software projects.
+- The instructor should provide the learners with some supporting materials for their group discussions.
+For example, a list of the topics and questions they should reflect on, and some example research software projects to guide the discussion.
+A SMP template from the eScience Center is available in Resource 4.

 ### Resources